n-ce/ytify/README.md

 <div align="center">
-<h3><i>Welcome to ytify</i></h3>
+<h3><i>Welcome to Ytify</i></h3>
 <img width="50%" src="Assets/maskable_icon_x512.png"></img>
 </div>
 <br>
 Ytify is a minimal YouTube streaming front end app.
 With ytify, you can stream YouTube audio in ultra-low bitrate at around 50kbps & 160kbps.
-This saves your data and time!
+This saves both your data and time!

 https://ytify.netlify.app